QilinGu/udacity_ml/projects/capstone/README.md

-# Virtual Self-driving Cars with Tensorflow
+# Self-driving Cars with Tensorflow
+## A Capstone Project

-This project was submitted as my Capstone Project for Sebastian Thrun's Machine Learning Engineer Nanodegree on Udacity.
+This project was submitted in partial fulfillment of Sebastian Thrun's Machine Learning Engineer Nanodegree on Udacity.

 Scott Penberthy